abilokonsky/msds_practicum/README.md

 # Objective
-Using synthetically trained computer vision to detect changes in the set angle of a device.
+Using synthetically trained computer vision to detect changes in  elevation and azimuth of a device.

 # 3 Easy Steps